Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Pressing the hotkey once should make the
-    `Chicony Electronics Co., Ltd Chicony USB2.0 Camera` device disappear from the output of `lsusb`
+    `Chicony Electronics Co., Ltd Chicony USB2.0 Camera` device disappear from the output of `lsusb`.
-1. Pressing the hotkey again should make the USB device reappear
+1. Pressing the hotkey again should make the USB device reappear.

 ### ECR016.002 Keyboard (function key: camera on/off) in OS (Windows 11)